 All collaborative protocols will be reviewed by each collaborating network per their network procedures.
-Where possible, and per agreement by the participating networks, joint review processes may be instituted to increase efficiencies such as for the HPTN-HVTN collaborative studies (see below).
+Where possible, and per agreement by the participating networks, joint review processes may be instituted to increase efficiencies.
 It is generally expected that DAIDS review processes as described above will be applicable to collaborative studies.
 The collaborating LOCs will work together to develop a combined study timeline that incorporates and integrates milestones for each network, which will be coordinated to maximize efficiencies in the review process and monitored by LOC staff.
 HPTN LOC staff will be responsible for keeping the HPTN EC apprised of study timelines, key points of engagement with other networks and any obstacles that must be addressed.